• Skip to main content

 Cajun Cream Sauce

-• ¼ cup red bell pepper seeded and chopped, about half a medium bell pepper
+• ½ cup red bell pepper - seeded and chopped

 Instructions